 - 2 Teaspoons of Baking Soda (bought in bulk from Berkeley Bowl)

-Additionally you can add 2-3 drops of peppermint essential oil for a fresh minty taste.
-If you add the oil, make sure to shake it well before using, and with all mouthwash, don’t swallow.
+Yes, you can add 2-3 drops of peppermint extract to your other mouthwash ingredients for a fresh minty taste.
+And with all mouthwash – don’t swallow.

 Video filmed with the lovely Christine of Snapshots of Simplicity.